-These brown butter cookies with coconut and chocolate chips are taken to the next level by adding brown butter and sea salt.
+These coconut cookies with chocolate chips are taken to the next level of amazing by adding brown butter and a sprinkle of sea salt.

 About brown butter